connectsolutions/best-practices/architecture/microservice-principals.md

 ### <a name="single-purpose"></a>Single purpose

 A [microservice](http://en.wikipedia.org/wiki/Microservices) should have a single purpose.
 Do one thing and do it well.
-The [single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) states that every (service) should have a single responsibility, and that responsibility should be entirely encapsulated by the context.
+The [single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) states that every microservice should have a single responsibility, and that responsibility should be entirely encapsulated by the microservice.
 In most cases this should result in a single end point.

 ### <a name="decoupled"></a>Decoupled